wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-connector-example.md

 It will have three HTTP API resources, which are `insert`, `read` and `edit`.

-* `/insert `: The user sends the request payload which includes the name of the spreadsheet should be, what are the sheet names and what data should be inserted to which sheet and the which range of cells.
+* `/insert `: The user sends the request payload, which includes the name of the spreadsheet, the sheet names, and what data should be inserted to which sheet and which range of cells.
 This request is sent to WSO2 EI by invoking the Spreadsheet API.
-It creates a spreadsheet with specified data in the specified cell rage.
+It creates a spreadsheet with specified data in the specified cell range.

-* `/read `: The user sends the request payload, which includes the spreadsheet Id which should be obtained from calling the `insert` API resource, and the range of the cell range to be read.
+* `/read `: The user sends the request payload, which includes the spreadsheet Id that should be obtained from calling the `insert` API resource, and the range of the cell range to be read.

-* `/edit `: The user sends the request payload which includes the spreadsheet Id which should be obtained from calling the `insert` API resource, and the data to be edited that includes values and the range.
+* `/edit `: The user sends the request payload, which includes the spreadsheet Id that should be obtained from calling the `insert` API resource, and the data to be edited that includes values and the range.

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

 ## Configure the connector in WSO2 Integration Studio

-Follow these steps to set up the ESB Solution Project and the Connector Exporter Project.
+Follow these steps to set up the Integration Project and the Connector Exporter Project.

 {!references/connectors/importing-connector-to-integration-studio.md!}